 8. Shivlinga – Temple Amidst Lushes

 Khandala is famous for its rock formations of different shapes as it is a common activity among the travelers to drive towards the Tiger’s leap to be able to visit the Shiv Linga rock.
 Commonly known as the “Swayambhu”, it is located in the mighty hills of Sahyadri range.
 For those who’re in search of unique things to do in Khandala, can visit the Shiv Linga and enjoy some refreshments at the top while enjoying the view.

-How To Reach: Being one of the most popular places to visit in Khandala, Shivlinga can be easily reached while staying here.
+How To Reach: Being one of the most popular places to visit in Khandala, Shivlinga can be easily reached with a taxi or an auto

 9. Shooting Point – Kurvande Delight